Czxck001/dotfiles/README.md

 ## Troubleshooting

+### Vim clipboard stops working in an intermittent manner
+The symptom is after logging in a remote server through ssh+X11 for a while, Vim clipboard will no longer sync with system clipboard.
+When it happens, xrestore will often succeed but won't solve the problem.
+Detaching and reattaching the tmux session won't work neither.
+The only way to get rid of the problem is deattach from tmux and re-login to the remote server via SSH, then reattach to the tmux session and execute xrestore.
+However, the same issue often relapses after certain period of time of using.

+The exact trigger to the issue is still unknown, causing it very difficult to debug.
+The issue will appear whether using tmux on the remote server or not.
+Often, when the issue happens inside a tmux session, the tmux copying mechanism can still work, indicating it's unrelated to pasteboard connection between tmux through ssh+X11 and iTerm2.

+It's finally discovered that [Bracketed-paste](https://en.wikipedia.org/wiki/Bracketed-paste) will interfere with the pasteboard communication through iTerm2<->X11<->Vim.
+In light of this, it's highly recommended to disable this feature in iTerm2, which will permanently solve this issue.
+This disabling is often necessary because bracketed-paste is enabled by default.
+- iTerm2 (3.4.18) -> Preference -> Profiles -> Terminal -> disable the option of "Terminal may enable paste bracketing".

 ### Vim's `E353: Nothing in register +` after reattaching to a tmux session

 In `vimrc`, the clipboard is configured to `unnamedplus` whenever X11 is available.
 This enables a synchronized clipboard when executing Vim on a remote server via an SSH session with X11 forwarded.